 Decide if your goals are tangible and at the end of the day, evaluate your level of satisfaction.
 Continue this exercise until you find the perfect recipe that works for you.

 You don’t need to choose one thing over another.
 If you prioritize things, you can do it all!

-I start my day with a "to do" list and I try to stick to the plan as close as I can, this way I can organize myself and to manage my priorities.
+I start my day with a "to-do" list and I try to stick to the plan as close as I can, this way I can organize myself and manage my priorities.

 When I am competing, I give it all.
 When I am traveling, I enjoy it all!

 Consistency is not that easy, especially with our super busy lifestyle.
 But it is possible!

 You have to have a clear objective for each day or week and stick to the plan.
 To achieve life balance there is no such a thing as "go with the flow"

 - When you are following a workout and diet plan, be consistent with your plan

 - Set a wake-up call for an hour earlier and do some yoga, go for a run or head to the gym first thing in the morning.
 You will have a much better day guaranteed.